lucasclerissepro/equilibre/design/design.md

 - [**Qurvefile**](#qurvefile): A declarative file containing all the specs for a given service/resource.
 - [**Qurve**](#qurve): A qurve is a self-contained artifact that can be consumed by the `Qurve engine` to converge.
 - [**Qurve Engine**](#engine): Ingest a `qurve` and converge.

+### Atom

+An atom is a deployable single-unit, for example it could be a container in the context of Kubernetes, it could be a Serverless function or more...
+An atom is described in a declarative and agnostic way, instead of saying:

+- I want a Kubernetes pod
+- I want a Kubernetes deployment
+- I want an AWS Lambda

+You say:

+- I want a serverless runtime
+- I want my atom to be monitored
+- I want my atom to auto scale